On This Page

 Choose compatible dinner partners.
 If you opt for traditional onboard dining with an assigned dining time and table, you'll be seeing your dinner companions every night, so it's important that you enjoy them.
 Do not be shy about asking a maitre d' for a new table if the passengers at your original seating aren't compatible.
 Requests to be seated with other solo cruisers will often be honored if possible.
 If you've chosen a flexible dining plan, request to be seated at a table with other diners, if possible, rather than eating alone.

 Connect with your shipmates pre-cruise.
-Cruise Critic's Roll Call threads allow travelers on the same sailing to get acquainted and plan excursions, happy hours and dinners together -- before they even embark on the ship.
+Cruise Critic's Roll Call threads allow travellers on the same sailing to get acquainted and plan excursions, happy hours and dinners together -- before they even embark on the ship.
 You'll come onboard feeling like you already know people on the cruise.
-Plus, you can sign up for Meet & Mingle parties on Azamara, Carnival, Celebrity, Crystal, Holland America, MSC, Norwegian, Princess, Regent Seven Seas, Royal Caribbean, Silversea and Viking Ocean to meet other Cruise Critic members aboard your ship.
+Plus, you can sign up for Meet & Mingle parties on Azamara, Celebrity, Crystal, Holland America, MSC, Norwegian, Princess, Regent Seven Seas, Royal Caribbean, Silversea and Viking Ocean to meet other Cruise Critic members aboard your ship.

 Hand out calling cards.
 This is a great tip for a solo trip on a mega-ship, where it can be easy to lose a potential friend in the crowd.
 You might meet someone you'd like to see again but never run into them by chance.
 If you make up cards with your name and cabin number and hand them out to new acquaintances, they'll know how to reach you to arrange to get together again.
 (As always, use your judgment when giving out your cabin number.)

 Choose a theme cruise.
-In addition to dedicated singles cruises, theme cruises -- focusing on topics like music, dance, politics, wellness and sports or film stars -- are a great choice for solo travelers.
+In addition to dedicated singles cruises, theme cruises -- focusing on topics like music, dance, politics, wellness and sports or film stars -- are a great choice for solo travellers.
 These chartered sailings feature a wide range of mixers, activities and lectures for participants and often have support staff onboard to facilitate events.
 The exclusive onboard activities are a great way to meet people, and you have an easy conversation starter since you know that everyone shares at least one common interest.